Beyond Discounts: The Strategy And Tactics of Pricing Fashion

 Price sensitivity or demand elasticity helps you understand how much your sales are expected to drop if you raise your price and how much sales will rise if you drop the price.
-If the result > 1, the product considered sensitive to price changes and the demand elastic, meaning that you price can significantly affect demand.
-If the result < 1, the product considered inelastic and you prices won’t have much affect on demand.
+If the result > 1, the product is considered sensitive to price changes and the demand elastic, meaning that your price can significantly affect demand.
+If the result is < 1, the product is considered inelastic, and your prices won’t have much effect on demand.

 Skimming Pricing Strategy

-The other end of the price axis are the premium pricing strategies.
-The first would be, skimming pricing strategy.
+At the other end of the price axis are the premium pricing strategies.
+The first would be, a skimming pricing strategy.

 The literal meaning of skimming is collecting the cream from the milk and refers to launching a new product with a high price tag and then dropping the price over time.
-The goal is to skim the cream of early adopters and brand evangelists while enhancing your brand perception but also appeal down the line to more price sensitive buyers.
+The goal is to skim the cream of early adopters and brand evangelists while enhancing your brand perception but also appealing down the line to more price-sensitive buyers.
 Tech products, video game consoles, and smartphones are typically priced using this strategy as they become less relevant over time.
-However, price skimming can be used in in launching hit fashion products, such as merchandize, or products with short life cycles to recover some of the sunk costs of production and promotion.
+However, price skimming can be used in in launching hit fashion products, such as merchandise, or products with short life cycles to recover some of the sunk costs of production and promotion.